 Fortunate to have been born in Fiji, and raised on the Pacific island of Nauru and New Zealand, I owe my parents a great debt of gratitude.
-My parent’s were politically vibrant, theatrically engaged, complex and compassionate people.
+My parent’s were politically vibrant, theatrically engaged, compassionate and a bit nuts.

-New Zealand left an indelible imprint of my being.
-I am forever inspired by her rugged and beautiful land and her diverse and honest people.
-It was a place where feminism as a conversation and a movement was central to daily life.
-This was especially present at my high school; despite being a traditional, all-girls school born of British stiffness, our Art, English and Drama teachers were rule-breakers and iconoclasts who aligned themselves with rebel students passionate about blazing our own trail.
-They granted us permission to to “give things a go” and not apologize for shaking up the system.
+Feminism as a conversation in New Zealand is central to daily life being the first country in the world to grant women the right to vote.
+This was especially present at my high school; despite being a traditional, all-girls school born of British stiffness.
+Our Art, English and Drama teachers were rule-breakers and iconoclasts who aligned themselves with rebel students passionate about blazing our own trail.
+They empowered us to “give things a go” and not apologize for disrupting the system.

-Reeling from my parents crushing divorce combined with my longing to explore the larger world, I left for England where I studied Drama and eventually ended up in the United States of America where I studied Cinema.
+At the age of 18 and reeling from my parents crushing divorce combined with my longing to explore the larger world, I left for England where I studied Drama, and eventually ended up in the United States of America where I studied Cinema.
 Upon my first days in the U.S., despite reservations about American politics and it’s uncomfortable definition of freedom and democracy, I was astounded to discover the friendliness, warmth and “can do” spirit of the American people.
 This resonated profoundly within me and influenced my choice to call America home.

 I identify as a Fijian/New Zealand/British/American who intends to leave my tread on this earth.
 I am flawed and I am happy, and above everything else, I cherish and hold in high regard this life that I have been given.